seninfobio/R_Program/README.md

 - Make a curve : Use Bezier to draw and *Shit + A* to make a curve at a specific point

-- Then fill with a color of your choice by selecting Fill bounded area
+- Then fill with a color of your choice by selecting Fill bounded area (Copy the color code (Fill and Stroke) to main the border color as same)

 - Then harmonize the area and stroke color